[Opinion] Poland's ruling party's attempts to censor LGBTQ+ artists

 The Council of Europe commissioner for human rights found the resolutions had a "chilling effect […] on residents and institutions, who are increasingly reluctant to be associated with any activity related to the human rights of LGBTI people for fear of reprisals or loss of funds."

-The popularity of these resolutions, backed by the fervent support of PiS politicians, send a clear message to LGBTQ+ Poles that the government is unwilling to protect their basic rights.
+The popularity of these resolutions, backed by the fervent support of the PiS politicians, send a clear message to LGBTQ+ Poles that the government is unwilling to protect their basic rights.

 As a human rights researcher who has worked directly with LGBTQ+ Polish artists and cultural workers, I have heard first-hand how PiS's actions have caused many LGBTQ+ Poles to live in fear.